Meet the suspects in clip from ‘Glass Onion: A Knives Out Mystery’

 Netflix has released a clip from Glass Onion: A Knives Out Mystery – check it out above.

-The clip, released as part of Netflix’s Tudum global event, introduces the film’s ensemble cast as they receive an invitation for a special trip to Greece.
+The clip, released as part of Netflix’s TUDUM global event, introduces the film’s ensemble cast as they receive an invitation for a special trip to Greece.

 - READ MORE: ‘Knives Out’ review: Rian Johnson returns to fold with thrilling, expertly-crafted whodunnit